hindu-comm/mail_stream_advaita-l/2013/09/Ishwaroham_and_Ishwa/04__Rajaram_Venkataraman.md

 > > XX: Manushya jAti is eternal and hence the form.
 > >
 >
-> ​That's wrong.
+> That's wrong.
 Let the jAti be eternal in terms of AkalpasthAyI.
 But, how
 > could it's base, a specific body become eternal.
 >
 >